ahmad-abuziad/transcation-processor/README.md

     - replace environment variables with flags
     - Move /metrics to a different/separate port e.g. 8081 (internal usage)
     - Move infra files to infra folder
- - Send email
- - Loom demo

-# Q&A

-Is it safe to commit the .env file? no, this is to make the running steps easier. in production you shouldn't commit .env files.

 # Next
 - Kafka/RabbitMQ